peter-ha/qtday2019-presentation/presentation/qtday-qskinny.md

 1. Outlook

 ^under the hood: How is QML turned to objects that are rendered on the screen?
-boundary: How much QML do I want in my
+boundary: How much QML do I want in my application (some years ago: everything QML, now: more and more C++)
+QSkinny: overview and some examples
+Outlook: What is going to happen with QML and QSkinny

 ---